tvlooy/php-pledge/README.md

 # PHP pledge

-This is a PHP extension that adds support for OpenBSD's [pledge](http://man.openbsd.org/OpenBSD-current/man2/pledge.2) system call.
+This is a PHP extension that adds support for OpenBSD's pledge system call.

 ## The theory

-The pledge system call, allows a program to restrict the types of operations the program can do after that point.
+The [pledge(2) system call](http://man.openbsd.org/OpenBSD-current/man2/pledge.2) allows a program to restrict the types of operations the program can do after that point.
 Unlike other similar systems, pledge is specifically designed for programs that need to use a wide variety of operations on initialization, but a fewer number after initialization (when user input will be accepted).

 The plege system call is supported on OpenBSD >= 5.9